Deep Learning in the Sequence Space: Application to heterogeneous households and heterogeneous firms

 completing the construction of $\mathcal{C}^{\text{grid}}_t$.

-\paragraph{Loss function} While the training objective function we use to encode the firm optimality conditions is relatively standard, \emph{i.e.} we minimize the relative error in the KKT conditions that characterize the optimization problem of the firm, as in the original \emph{DEQN} algorithm, our treatment of the household and price block is more involved.
-Instead of backpropagating through the complex computational graph defined by the forward-looking optimality condition, we use the method of endogenous gridpoints \citep[see][]{carroll_2006},\footnote{For the endogenous grid method in higher dimensions, see \cite{druedahl2017general}.} to derive the period $t$ consumption function implied by the current guess of equilibrium functions in period $t+1$.
+\paragraph{Loss function} Instead of backpropagating through the complex computational graph defined by the forward-looking optimality condition, we use the method of endogenous gridpoints \citep[see][]{carroll_2006},\footnote{For the endogenous grid method in higher dimensions, see \cite{druedahl2017general}.} to derive the period $t$ consumption function implied by the current guess of equilibrium functions in period $t+1$.
 Exploiting speed and robustness of the endogenous gridpoint method, we are furthermore able to use a simple Newton-Raphson method to solve for market clearing equity price $p_t^{\text{solved}}$ together with implied consumption function $\mathcal{C}_t^{\text{grid, solved}}$.
 Using this procedure, we obtain \emph{training targets} for price and household networks, allowing us to train these networks on a simple supervised learning loss.

 From $\mathcal{C}_t^{\text{grid, solved}}$ and $p_t^{\text{solved}}$, we can also obtain target values for the intermediate predictions, \emph{i.e.} $\mathcal{MPC}_t^{\text{grid, solved}}$.
 The supervised learning loss terms for household and price blocks are summarized in the following equations: